 After graduation, Dr. Zubyk remained on faculty at the UTHSC-San Antonio Department of Radiation Oncology overseeing the breast cancer service.
 Since then she has continued to dedicate herself to the care and treatment of women with breast cancer.
-She offers her expertise in all areas of breast cancer including external beam radiotherapy, partial breast balloon brachytherapy (Mammosite) and IMRT of the breast.
+She offers her expertise in all areas of breast cancer including external beam radiotherapy and IMRT of the breast.

 Dr. Zubyk has received several awards in her young career, including “Top 40 under 40 professionals in San Antonio” in 2006 by the San Antonio Business Journal, and has been named in the “Top 100 Physicians in San Antonio” by San Antonio Magazine.

 As a female radiation oncologist and native of South Texas, Dr. Zubyk brings an element of expertise and dedication to both her patients and the START Center.
 She has a special interest in patient education and screening for early detection.
 She is actively involved in the American Cancer Society in both the breast and colon cancer committees, and serves as coordinator for the Colon Screening Project for indigent patients.
 Dr. Zubyk is board certified by the American Board of Radiology in Radiation Oncology; licensed by the state of Texas; and fluent in Spanish.